ismailozenc/Rapid-Engine/README.md

 ## 🧪 In Development

-- Spawning and interacting with sprites
+- Interacting with sprites
+- Sprite collision
 - Helper function nodes
-- Force node used for moving sprites
+- Exporting game as .exe
 - Ongoing CoreGraph improvements and optimizations